googlearchive/Firebase-Unity/README.md

    }
    ```

  * Threading: Unity does not allow game object modifications from any thread other than the Main thread.
 Firebase operates on a separate thread for performance reasons, and so you can not directly edit game objects from your firebase event responses.
 You can solve this by adding a Queue with actions to be fulfilled on the main thread.
-You can use the following (unofficial) library for doing so: https://github.com/PimDeWitte/UnityMainThreadDispatcher
+You can use the following (unofficial) class for doing so: https://github.com/PimDeWitte/UnityMainThreadDispatcher

   You can now execute function on the main thread like this: